 - An employer who fails to follow OSHA guidelines and other workplace safety rules can be considered negligent (although not necessarily subject to a lawsuit because of workers' compensation rules).

 - A lawyer who doesn't really know how to prosecute a case but who takes the case anyway and doesn't adequately represent the client can be considered to be liable for professional negligence.

-In each of these situations, a plaintiff could file a lawsuit and obtain compensation if he can prove the negligence was the direct cause of some type of harm he endured.
+In each of these situations, a plaintiff could file a lawsuit and obtain compensation if he or she can prove the negligence was the direct cause of some type of harm they endured.